🇪🇪Estonia · Property

 Can foreigners buy property in Estonia?

 Yes, without restriction.
-EU nationals, US citizens, non-EU nationals and stateless persons may all purchase residential apartments, houses and commercial property in Estonia under identical rules.
-The only additional approval requirement is for agricultural and forest land purchases by non-EU nationals above certain parcel thresholds, which does not affect residential buying.
+EU nationals, US citizens, non-EU nationals and stateless persons buy residential apartments, houses and commercial property under identical rules.
+The only extra approval applies to agricultural and forest land above certain parcel thresholds, which does not touch residential buying.

 Is there a property tax in Estonia?